 When you have your own time zone, you don’t give a darn about daylight savings time.
 And so, Hawaii doesn’t.
 They do love their Starbursts in the Aloha State, as well as their royal palace.
 Hershey Kisses for that chocolate fix and in third place comes Pez.

 No one Main Streets better than Idaho.
 The longest main street in America is in Idaho and it would take a whole lot of M&M’s to cover all 33 miles of it.
 Plenty of room along that road for spectaters for a Potato Parade.
 Ok bad potato joke.
 Second and third go to Hershey Kisses and Jolly Ranchers.

-Indiana has a lot going for it.
+Indiana may come off as conservative, but it really has a lot going for it.
 Indy 500, Notre Dame football, Indiana Hoosier Basketball, Stranger Things, The Upside Down.
-Ok, Indiana had a lot going for it in the 1980s.
-But glory once crowned this marvelous Midwest state!
-If you snickered there, then I achieved context.
-Snickers are number one here during the holidays, candy canes and Starburst follow.
+Ok, Indiana had a lot going for it in the 80s.
+But glory once again crowns this Midwest state as Reese’s Cups are truly majestic!

 The Hawkeye State has the steepest railroad in America, a 60-degree incline.
 Santa’s sleigh can’t even handle that kind of grade!
 Ok, maybe it can.
 M&M’s are the winners in Iowa, followed by Reese’s Pieces and Hershey Kisses.